Before going to how to be more productive, let us be clear on “what” you want to produce and how you are going to enhance that.

 Now let’s get going:

-So now, if you are clear on this take a couple of minutes and Check this Productivity Tracker and start filling your daily tasks.
+So now, if you are clear on this take a couple of minutes and DOWNLOAD THIS MS EXCEL TOOL and start filling your daily tasks.
 List down all your tasks and mark Done when you complete.

 Cool!
 This tool is going to give you a measurable performance about your productivity and you know how to know whether you are on the right track or not.